-Synology assistant is a tool that you install on your local PC (Mac, Linux, win) and use the find function to locate your NAS on the network.
+Synology Assistant is a tool that you install on your local PC (Mac, Linux, win) and uses the find function to locate your NAS on the network.
 If we assume that your DHCP (usually by your router) will assign a new IP address to your NAS, it would be a bit of a guessing game on what IP your NAS is currently on.
-That's what Synolgy assistant is for.
+That's what Synology assistant is for.

-Any hardware without a (great) software is worthless.
-In case of Synology NAS same rules apply.
+Any hardware without (great) software is worthless.
+In the case of Synology NAS same rules apply.
 Synology OS is called Disk Station Manager (DSM).
-Its a Linux based OS with a fancy HTML5/CSS3 user interface accessible via your favorite desktop or mobile browser/app.
+It's a Linux based OS with a fancy HTML5/CSS3 user interface accessible via your favorite desktop or mobile browser/app.